Quantum Brownian Motion as a Classical Stochastic Process in Phase Space: Introduction

-In this work, we demonstrate that the exact quantum dynamics of the CL model admits a complete and practical representation as a classical, non-Markovian stochastic process in phase space, valid at all temperatures.
-We prove that, starting from a correlated thermal equilibrium state, the reduced quantum dynamics for a particle in a quadratic potential is identical to an ensemble of trajectories governed by a classical generalized Langevin equation.
+In this work, we demonstrate that the exact quantum dynamics of the Caldeira-Leggett model with at most quadratic external potential admits a complete and practical representation as a classical, non-Markovian stochastic process in phase space, valid at all temperatures.
+We establish that, starting from a correlated thermal equilibrium state, the reduced quantum dynamics for a particle in a quadratic potential is identical to an ensemble of trajectories governed by a classical generalized Langevin equation.
 The quantum nature of the environment is encoded exactly in the statistics of a colored noise that obeys the quantum fluctuation-dissipation theorem.
-For smooth, non-quadratic potentials, we identify a natural small parameter—the off-diagonal width (coherence length) of the equilibrium reduced density matrix—which shrinks with increasing bath spectral cutoff and controls the accuracy of the approximation.
+For smooth, non-quadratic potentials, we identify a natural small parameter—the off-diagonal width (coherence length) of the equilibrium reduced density matrix—which shrinks with increasing bath spectral cutoff.
+We expect that it controls the accuracy of the approximation.

 The primary value of this mapping is its profound simplification: it reduces the formidable problem of simulating an open quantum system with infinitely many degrees of freedom to the tractable task of generating and averaging classical stochastic trajectories.
 Our associated numerical technique accommodates arbitrary initial quantum states—including non-classical superpositions—via their Wigner representations, and can incorporate external manipulations through preparation functions.
-This offers a conceptually straightforward and versatile alternative to more complex contemporary methods, providing a unified computational tool that works seamlessly from the classical high-temperature regime down to the deeply quantum, zero-temperature limit.
+Crucially, the numerical complexity of our approach is essentially independent of temperature, allowing it to operate seamlessly from the classical high-temperature regime down to the deeply quantum, zero-temperature limit without increasing numerical complexity.
+This provides a unified computational tool that is conceptually straightforward and offers a versatile alternative to more complex contemporary methods for this specific class of problems.

 The remainder of this paper is structured as follows: In Sec.~\ref{sec:Em-Dec_His}, we review the Caldeira-Leggett model.
 In Sec.~III, we present the core result—the exact classical-stochastic mapping—and detail its proof.
 Section IV describes the numerical implementation.
 In Sec.
 V, we validate the method against known analytical results and contrast it with high-temperature master equations, highlighting the crucial all-temperature behavior.
 Section VI discusses the extension to non-quadratic potentials via the identified small parameter.
 We conclude in Sec.~\ref{sec:concl}.